Chandrayaan-3: Awards

 The Exploration Museum has bestowed upon ISRO the esteemed Leif Erikson Lunar Prize in honor of the space agency's resolute dedication and noteworthy advancements in lunar exploration in 2023.

 In recognition of its accomplishments with the historic Chandrayaan-3 mission in 2023, ISRO has been bestowed with the esteemed Aviation Week Laureates Award.
 Sripriya Ranganathan, Deputy Ambassador at the Indian Embassy in the US, accepted the award on behalf of ISRO.

 The Chandrayaan-3 mission team has raised the bar for space exploration, and for that reason, they have been awarded the prestigious 2024 John L. 'Jack' Swigert Jr. Award for Space Exploration.
 On 8 April 2024, at the opening ceremony of the annual Space Symposium in Colorado, India's Consul General D C Manjunath accepted the prize on behalf of the Indian Space Research Organization.

 The International Astronautical Federation has presented Chandrayaan-3 with the World Space Award.
 The award presentation is slated to take place on October 14 in Milan, during the 75th International Astronautical Congress opening ceremony.
 According to the International Astronautical Federation, Chandrayaan-3 mission by ISRO exemplifies the synergy of scientific curiosity and cost-effective engineering.

+The Google Doodle for August 24, 2023 featured the Chandrayaan-3 lander.

+The American Institute of Aeronautics and Astronautics presented Chandrayaan-3 with the 2026 Goddard Astronautics Award on 21 May 2026, during the AIAA ASCEND 2026 conference in Washington, D.C.
+The award honors Chandrayaan-3's accomplishment of becoming the first spacecraft to successfully land close to the south pole of the Moon.
+The mission confirmed the presence of essential chemical elements in the lunar south pole, indicating that local resources might eventually support manufacturing operations on the lunar surface.